top of page

 SOCIAL, emotional and mental health

-Social, Emotional and Mental Health refers to a range of difficulties children may have that can manifest through a variety of different behaviours.
+Social, Emotional and Mental Health (SEMH) refers to a range of difficulties children may have that can manifest through a variety of different behaviours.
 Children may be isolated, quiet, have low self-esteem and seem anxious or they may demonstrate disruptive and difficult behaviours in classroom or refuse to complete what is being asked.
-Some children may be diagnosed with an Attention Deficit Disorder which may manifest in a similar way.
-At MCPA, we do a lot of work around nurturing the children to enable them to find ways to deal with what is bothering them and help them to learn new skills and strategies to support their needs.
-For more information on nurture, please see the nurturing schools section of the website.
+This can also manifest in Emotional Based School Avoidance (EBSA).
+At MCPA, we do a lot of work around nurturing the children to enable them to manage their emotions and feelings.
+Some of our staff have received specialist training to support children in developing new skills and strategies that will assist them with their SEMH needs.

 To support children with SEMH needs we may: